crf8472/libarcstk/examples/README.md

 this is to be done.
 Each of the examples refers to one of the main modules of libarcstk.

+Building the examples requires libarcstk to have been successfully build (e.g. the .so-file residing in build/.).
+If you do not have g++ installed, adjust the Makefiles to your compiler before building the examples.

 The aim of the examples is demonstration, not productive use.
 Backup any file you intend to use as input for the example applications!